WasixXD/CLIChat/README.md

 <img src="https://github.com/WasixXD/CLIChat/blob/main/github/chat.png"/>

 ## A  CLi chat in real time
-A app that can connect multiple clients in a server and enter in a room to talk to each other
+A app that can connect multiple clients in a server and talk to each other

 ## Installation